pakeke-constructor/ideas/emergence.md

 ```

 Suddenly, we have a situation where players can accidentally shoot
-and kill their friends, which is quite bad.
+and kill their friends, which, (at face value,) is bad.

-And we can't change this, since it's part of our game rules that fast moving
-objects deal damage!

 I call this the "Friendly Fire dilemma".

 To put it frankly, this is the cost that we pay for emergent systems.
 Sometimes our rules will have unintended consequences that we cannot solve without
-fudging with the rules in an unnatural, non-emergent fashion.
+fudging with the rules in an unnatural, non-emergent fashion.[^2]

 Thankfully, these issues aren't a big deal generally; as players will actively work
 *WITH* the rules to achieve their goal, not against them.<br>